controverses/biodiversityispolitics/index.md

 # Biodiversity is Politics

-During a week, you will be immersed in the preparation and the simulation of a debate concerning the interactions of scientific and technical controversies related to the measure, the prevention of, and the fight against biodiversity loss, but also the cultural, economical, political and social stakes that are deeply intertwined.
-You will learn and argue from an actor's point of view, that you will embody in an arena of lively discussions.
-The following original pedagogical experience has been created and designed by the Center for the Exploration of Controversies of Sciences Po.
+For one week, you will be immersed in the preparation and simulation of a debate on a scientific and technical controversy related to the measurement, prevention and fight against biodiversity loss, as well as the cultural, economic, political and social issues closely linked to it.
+You will learn and argue from the perspective of a stakeholder, whom you will embody in a lively discussion arena.
+This original educational experience was created and designed by Sciences Po's Centre for the Exploration of Controversies.

-## Make the Sahel Great Again, debating the Great Green Wall
+## Make the Sahel Great Again

 ![](/media/ggw.webp)
 > UNCCD